 EITTOC is an approved provided of Continuing Education by the American Occupational Therapy Association, Inc. EITOC is authorized to offer 0.55 AOTA CEU's/5.5 Contact Hours.
 The assignment of AOTACEU's does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 EITTOC is an AOTA Approved Provider of professional development.
 Course approval ID# 8922.
-This on-line course is offered at 0.55 CEUs, (Level: Introductory.
-Category: Service Delivery, Foundational Knowledge).
+This distance learning-independent is offered at 0.55 CEUs, introductory, OT service delivery/foundational knowledge.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.

 APPROVED BY THE ILLINOIS EARLY INTERVENTION TRAINING PROGRAM FOR EARLY INTERVENTION CREDENTIAL CREDIT for 5.5 Hours